-Gilmour can inspire new-look Scots
+What lessons can Scotland learn from Euros?

 "Like most countries the big thing for us is striking the balance between being difficult to break down and capable of hurting opponents," says BBC Scotland pundit Michael Stewart.

-"After such a good performance against England [goalless draw at Wembley], it was easy for people to get drawn into: 'same again [against Croatia] but it was never going to be the same type of game.
+"After such a good performance against England [0-0 at Wembley], it was easy for people to get drawn into 'same again' [against Croatia] but it was never going to be the same type of game.

-"At Hampden, in a game we had to win, we had to go and take the initiative.
-We had to go and try to dominate the game rather than at Wembley, on the back foot, trying to counter punch the opponents.
+"At Hampden, we had to win, we had to take the initiative.
+We had to go and try to dominate the game rather than at Wembley, where we were on the back foot, counter-punching.

-"Playing a sort of containment game [against Croatia] wasn't going to work; it was going to gift them the initiative and allow them to dominate the ball - and that's what they were best at.
+"Playing a sort of containment game [against Croatia] wasn't going to work; it was going to gift them the initiative and allow them to dominate the ball.

 "It meant that their full-backs were an out-ball all day long and our midfield became disengaged from the back five because they were so deep.
 And the front two [Dykes and Adams] didn't really do anything in a defensive aspect.